A 2016 edition of Forefront featured the Pharmacy Guild of Australia’s Customer Experience Index (CEI).

-Yet data collected by The Next Level, an independent pharmacy services provider, from more than 250 dispensary customer experience studies over four years, and across a very good cross-section of the industry tends to paint an alternative picture.
+Yet data collected by The Next Level, an independent pharmacy services provider, from more than 300 dispensary customer experience studies over seven years, and across a very good cross-section of the industry tends to paint an alternative picture.

 - What industry averages do we see as a result of this DOMINANT react/respond mode of conversing with customers?

-- 29 s3/s2/unsched add-ons for every 100 script customer visits … ie around three out of four script customers leave with nothing more than the items the doctor prescribed
+- 34 s3/s2/unsched add-ons for every 100 script customer visits … ie around two out of three script customers leave with nothing more than the items the doctor prescribed

 - What do we see for the upper quintile performers?